Upwardfi/docs/source/includes/introduction.md

 Our sandbox environment at `https://sandbox.highline.co` provides all the functionality of `https://api.highline.co` with test account credentials.
 The sandbox API credentials is also available in the product settings page at `https://app.highline.co/manage-product`.

-Highline-Link's sandbox url is https://stg-highline-link.js and provides sandbox testing with these credentials:
+Highline-Link's sandbox url at https://stg-link.highline.co/highline-link.js provides all the functionality of https://link.highline.co/v1/highline-link.js with these credentials:

 <aside class="notice-container-aside">
     <div class="notice-container">